Move cursor over the icon to see details.

 Medium-term trend: [See GIS medium-term trend chart]

-A medium-term uptrend had started on November 7, 2017 at 49.65 and reached 60.69 on January 25, 2018.
-GIS gained -11.04 points, or -22.24%, in 11 weeks.
-The chart has formed a Descending Triangle chart pattern.
-The uptrend support line (61.14) is broken.
-Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
-GIS may retest the broken support line.
-It is considered to be a resistance line now.
+A medium-term uptrend had started on July 24, 2018 at 42.65 and reached 47.77 on August 3, 2018.
+GIS gained -5.12 points, or -12.00%, in 1 weeks.
+The chart has formed a Broadening Ascending Wedge chart pattern.
+The uptrend support line (45.90) is broken.
+A broken support is considered to be a long-term bearish signal.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a medium-term trend.

 Weekly Technical Indicators: [See GIS weekly technical indicators chart]